sys-cat/Kinsokujiko/README.md

 # Kinsokujiko
-Mask ng-word powered by MeCab
+Mask ng-word using by Kagome

-## Description

-using MeCab.Please install MeCab.